 After corrections:

-I isn't happy for the service offered to me, when I had file an insurance claim.
+I wasn’t happy with the service offered to me, when I had to file an insurance claim.

 Wirtz Insurance Company Review

-I done business with Wirtz Insurance Company for a brief period of time and it was a disappointing experience to because I had been sent to them with an imminent recommendation.
-There were several issues on regards to customer service, along with many billing issues and I had for deal with their bad customer service quite frequently.
-The agents were always rude and seemed as thou they had other business to attend too.
+I did business with Wirtz Insurance Company for a brief period of time and it was a disappointing experience for me because I was sent to them with an imminent recommendation.
+There were several issues with regard to customer service, along with many billing issues and I had to deal with their bad customer service quite frequently.
+The agents were always rude and seemed as thou they had other business to attend to.
 I was often put on hold and one time an agent even implied that I was mistaken, even though I had my bill in front of myself.
 These continues issues combined with other minor problems including things such as, inconvenient applications and hidden fees, simply made this company a nightmare for me to deal with.
 This was such a waist of my time.

 Ashford Insurance Company Review